 In this week’s episode I talk about:

-2. The 3 categories of clients you’ve created (with thanks to Customer Frame who recently did this for businessDEPOT), and
+- The 3 categories of clients you’ve created (with thanks to a team I’m likely to recommend, at Customer Frame), and

 Definitely worth 5 minutes of your Friday morning.
 Watch it all here.